bweatherson/demons/latest-export.md

 Possibility
 :    In any finite decision problem, at least one choice is rationally permissible.
 That is, there are no finite rational dilemmas.

 I'm going to argue against all four of these claims.
-The kind of theory I favor, defensivism, instead endorses the following four claims.
+The kind of theory I favor, ratificationism, instead endorses the following four claims.

 Ex Post
 :    What is to be done is a function of what things are like at the end of deliberation.